JortvD/JNode-v1/readme.md

 <br>

 ## People
-JNode was created by JortvD.
+JNode was created by JortvD (and Chronaium).